AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/humanoid/drow-matron-mother-mpmm.md

     "name": "Demon Staff"
   - "desc": "The drow uses Spellcasting."
-    "name": "Cast a Spell (Costs 2 Actions)" "lair_actions":
+    "name": "Cast a Spell (Costs 2 Actions)"
-  - "desc": "On initiative count 20 (losing initiative ties), the drow can take one\
-      \ of the following lair actions when in her lair; she can't take the same lair\
-      \ action two rounds in a row:"
-    "name": ""
-  - "desc": "- Perceive Interlopers.
-The drow projects her mind throughout her\
-      \ lair, marking any potential threats against her or her retinue.
-Until initiative\
-      \ count 20 of the next round, hostile creatures within the lair can't become\
-      \ hidden from her and gain no benefit from the [invisible](Інструменти%20ДМ\
-      /CLI/rules/conditions.md#Invisible) condition against her.  \n- Spectral Web.\
-      \ A glistening spectral spider web erupts from a point the drow can see within\
-      \ 120 feet of her.
-Each creature within 60 feet of that point must succeed a\
-      \ DC 19 Dexterity saving throw or be [restrained](Інструменти%20ДМ/CLI/rules/conditions.md#Restrained)\
-      \ for 1 minute.
-A creature can repeat the saving throw at the end of each of\
-      \ its turns, ending the effect on itself on a success.  \n- Telekinetic Throw.\
-      \ The drow targets one creature she can see within 60 feet of her and attempts\
-      \ to expel it from her presence.
-The target must succeed on a DC 19 Strength\
-      \ saving throw or be flung 2d6 × 10 feet through the air.
-A creature smashed\
-      \ into a solid object takes d6 bludgeoning damage for every 10 feet moved.\
-      \ If released in midair, the creature takes falling damage as normal.  " "name": ""
 "source":
   - "MPMM"
 "image": "Інструменти%20ДМ/CLI/bestiary/humanoid/token/drow-matron-mother-mpmm.webp"